KDesp73/User-Authentication-Template/README.md

-# User Website Functionality Template using Ruby on Rails
+# User Authentication Template using Ruby on Rails

 ## How to use